Enjoying our county

 But for walkers, there is no other county in England that offers so many stunning routes where one may walk for hours without bumping into more than a handful of sheep or a few wild goats.

 But one should never forget the work done by CPRE and other groups to safeguard our countryside.
-National Parks and Areas of Outstanding Natural Beauty did not come about by chance but by the concerted efforts of campaigners of the past.
+National Parks and Landscapes (previously known as Areas of Outstanding Natural Beauty) did not come about by chance but by the concerted efforts of campaigners of the past.
 Now it is our turn to oppose inappropriate developments – wind turbines that blight the horizons of treasured landscapes, mine works near our best beaches or pastoral valleys, electricity pylons that cut across unspoilt vistas.

 If we don’t, one day our wild places may cease to be a vital source of solace and escape where we can challenge ourselves and find the natural man or woman lost within our urban lifestyles.